View or download solveTrigonometric.frink in plain text format

 cos[arctan[_x]] <-> 1 / sqrt[1 + _x^2]

-// Turn csc, sec, cot in to expressions in terms of sin, cos, tan.
+// Turn csc, sec, cot into expressions in terms of sin, cos, tan.

 // This lets us write many fewer solving rules!